 I love how every song tells a tale of some sort, it always puts me in the mood to creep around with my back hunched.
 My friend showed me this band when we were teens, blasting the music out loud on my ipod touch while we walked home from school.

-Curtis RX's other band, or a solo spin-off, Rufus Rex, is also worth checking out!
 Also, did you know they did a cover of that one Billie Elish song?
 I honestly can't think of a better song for them to cover.

 They make at least one song every year for halloween, although I do miss them releasing full albums...